vasvir/gitea-plot-issue-dependencies/README.md

 ## Legend

-* The red issues are issues that are blocking other issues.
+* The red issues are blocking other issues.
 * The green issues are the closed issues.
-* The white issues are non blocking issues.
+* The white issues are normal, non blocking issues.

 ## Usage